 Penn State views its graduate students as students seeking advanced degrees, not employees, and believes that it can continue to support their individualized needs best by working with them directly.
 The University is following the procedures of the Pennsylvania Labor Relations Board (PLRB) that govern representation proceedings.

 1.1 What is a union?

-A union is an organization that serves as an agent representing a specific group of employees.
+A union is an organization that serves as a third-party agent representing a specific group of employees.
 This group of employees is called a “bargaining unit.”
 A union, on behalf of the bargaining unit, negotiates with an employer to establish collective terms and conditions of employment.
 When a union is in place, individual bargaining unit employees can no longer negotiate directly with the employer to change their terms and conditions of employment.

-1.3 How is a union chosen?
+1.4 How is a union chosen?